ewulczyn/ewulczyn.github.io/_posts/2014-11-27-How_Naive_AB_Testing_Goes_Wrong.md

 significance.
 Intuitively, we are running through samples waiting for something unlikely to happen.
 It would be better to terminate the experiment when we are reasonably sure that the banners where the same and that the expected cost of choosing one over the other is small.
 The next section will try to address this shortcoming.

-##Repeated Testing with a Bayesian Stopping Criterion.
+## Repeated Testing with a Bayesian Stopping Criterion

 The procedure I will describe next also uses repeated testing, but we will swap out the